Please note: Regulations are currently under review for the 2023-24 season and so those currently published are subject to change.

 KOR 2.5 Regionals

-KOR 2.5.1 There will be four regional competitions.
-Each regional competition will be fed by two preliminary competitions and will be made up of the 10 qualifying teams from those competitions.
+KOR 2.5.1 There will be four regional competitions, fed by the preliminary competitions.

 KOR 2.5.2 Each regional competition will be a one-day, two-court tournament.
 The format of the tournament will be Pools/Semi-Finals/Finals.